 Only problem – I don’t use it often enough.
 This particular model use a electro-mechanical switch to turn on the halogen lamp and its cooling ventilator.
 If this switch isn’t activated more or less regularly it becomes unreliable.

 Hence I wanted to check it out today.
-And sure enough – it turned out to be quite unreliable.
+And sure enough – it turned out to be somewhat erratic.

 Wanting to check the power outlet and cables under the table I was reminded of a couple of bags with books more or less hiding in the shadows and obviously unattended for a few months.

-One of the bags turned out to hold about a dozen books from one of the ’75-cents-books-sales’ last year, and mostly unreported in these pages until now.
+One of the bags turned out to hold about a dozen books from a ’75-cents-books-sale’ last year, mostly unreported in these pages until now.
 Here is yet another handful of micro-(micro)-reviews, then:

 I believe the only exception from being unreported is this amusing little book

 1. ROTTEN REJECTIONS – A Literary Companion.
 Edited by André Bernard.
 1990, Pushcart Press, Wainscott, NY.
 101 p.
 Bound in whole cloth with orig. dustjacket.

 But just to make sure, here is a couple of samples:

 ‘It would be extremely rotten taste, to say nothing of being horribly cruel, should we want to publish it’.
 (THE TORRENTS OF SPRING, by Ernest Hemingway, 1926).